daovorge/GADS-22-NYC/14_A_B_Testing/README.md

 * [Andrew Ng's coursera course](https://www.coursera.org/learn/machine-learning/home/info), which is a great machine learning course.
 The notation I have used matches his.
 His course used Octave (like matlab), so unless you are dead keen to learn this, you can ignore the programming exercises.
 The course is a little mathematical at times, but overall he presents great videos about gradient descent, and linear models.

 * Books

-  A good statistics book: Mathematical Statistics and Data Analysis by John A. Rice
+  Pattern Recognition and Machine Learning by Christophter Bishop A good statistics book: Mathematical Statistics and Data Analysis by John A. Rice

 * Meetups